 CTHULHUTPCH: MALAWI Simon Cross It's 2085 and mankind is engaged in a terrifying war against horrors from the Cthulhu Mythos.
 Scaled Deep Ones control the depths of the Atlantic and Pacific and tentacled Migo rule outer space from their headquarters on Pluto.
 Asia has fallen to the formless hordes of the King in Yellow and even the New Earth Government's (NEG) own arcologies are rife with cults and Migo infiltrators.
 Malawi, and indeed much of sub-Saharan Africa, remains nominally under NEG control although there is little government presence to speak of.
 The recent disappearance of a crack infiltration team within the streets of Mzuzu encouraged the NEG to send in a larger task force to establish a more permanent foothold.
-The high-ranking members of the task force are: Vreta, its occassionally brittle leader with a vicious streak and a healthy fear of Hastu-; Hawk, the head of a mysterious and even more vicious special-forces unit; Limpet, an ex-naval officer whose hatred of Deep Ones is matched only by her accuracy with a laser rifle; Spider, hacker-and-druguser extraordinaire and Rey, occult specialist with many good reasons for caution.
+The high-ranking members of the task force are: Vreta, its occassionally brittle leader with a vicious streak and a healthy fear of Hastu-: Hawk, the head of a mysterious and even more vicious special-forces unit; Limpet, an ex-naval officer whose hatred of Deep Ones is matched only by her accuracy with a laser rifle; Spider, hacker-and-drug-user extraordinaire and Rey, occult specialist with many good reasons for caution.
 Since arriving in Mzuzu the task force has had its share of successes and setbacks.
 Madondo, the sorcerer responsible for torturing the previous team and ripping their souls from them in an unspeakable ritual has been identified (and his methods confirmed through a recreation of the ritual with the assistance of four stray dogs and a street child) but he is proving difficult to apprehend.

-A mysterious organization known variously as the Malawi Corporate Bank Research Division and The Sphere has been found to be the driving force behind a number of seemingly unrelated scientific projects involving portals, but luckily have proved to be quite friendly, and Rey and Spider are well on the way to collaborating with them on the development of these exciting new technologies.
+A mysterious organization known variously as the Malawi Corporate Bank Research Division and The Sphere has been found to be the driving exciting new technologies.
 Last but not least, the brave NEG soldiers have weathered the sudden appearance of a Deep One city within Lake Malawi and having recovered from the initial assault are now engaged in an attempt to lure Mother Hydra within range of one of The Sphere's pet projects -- a city-sized battery of plasma cannons.
 If that doesn't work, plan B involves an old Soviet nuclear bomb.
 Plan C is a lot of running.
 Despite the daily encounters with unspeakable horrors, many of the task force have found time for romance.
-Vreta has developed a tempestuous relationship with one of Hawk's subordinates (who may or may not have the ability to shapeshift into something with tentacles -neither Hawk nor Vreta is telling).
+Vreta has developed a tempestuous relationship with one of Hawk's subordinates (who may or may not have the ability to shapeshift into something with tentacles -- neither Hawk nor Vreta is telling).
 Limpet and Spider have hooked up after Spider was replaced by himself from an alternative reality in which Limpet had lied to him about them hooking up while he had amnesia.
 Limpet promptly cheated on Spider with two prostitutes of indeterminate gender.
-Rey, not to be left out, entered accidentally into a romantic tryst (although he claims he was simply too embarrassed to refuse) and had his mind thoroughly read and Currently the majority of the task force are in what remains of the Dreamlands attempting to rescue the soul of the object of Rey's affections and hopefully strike a significant blow against Madondo, and wondering whether they have unwittingly become Lt Colonel Korova's lastest friendly fire victims. seemingly restored.
+Rey, not to be left out, entered accidentally into a romantic tryst (although he claims he was simply too embarrassed to refuse) and had his mind thoroughly read and seemingly restored.
+Currently the majority of the task force are in what remains of the Dreamlands attempting to rescue the soul of the object of Rey's affections and hopefully strike a significant blow against Madondo, and wondering whether they have unwittingly become Lt Colonel Korova's lastest friendly fire victims.